knoxilla/shiftless-frivolity/README.md

 # My Rad Team Debate Topic Generator

-A magnificent repo top deftly pipe output in 'the unix way' and create inspiring and feisty topics for our team meetings.
+A magnificent repo to create inspiring & feisty topics for our team meetings.
+Via unix pipes in the shell!
 YMMV if you are not a fun person.

 ## Requisites

 At a minimum you need the unixial `fortune` command, which is almost certainly in your distribution.
 For additional japery you'll need `cowsay` and `lolcat`

-On a MacOS system, you can most easily get it all together via [Homebrew](https://brew.sh/)
+On MacOS, you can easily get it all together via [Homebrew](https://brew.sh/)

 ```
 # install Homebrew from <https://brew.sh/>